 Mount Wellington Tailings.5 – A wider image showing the second overflow weir, the earth dam behind can be seen clearly.

-Mount Wellington Tailings.7 – A wider image of the lagoon looking towards the dam wall, the water here is deep and nasty.
+Mount Wellington Tailings.7 – A wider image of the lagoon looking towards the dam wall.
+The water here is deep and nasty.

-Mount Wellington Tailings.8 – In the foreground a ramp which was used for heavy machinery, now it just leads to the water.
+Mount Wellington Tailings.8 – In the foreground a ramp which was probably used for heavy machinery, now it just leads to the water.

 Wheal Jane Mine